Skip to main content

 Learn more about generating CSS snippets from Component Variants

-Fatih avatar
+Didem avatar

-Written by Fatih
+Written by Didem

-Updated over a week ago
+Updated over 5 months ago

 Where to find snippets for components

-Similar to selecting an individual layer in a design, Zeplin generates a stylesheet snippet when you select a component in the styleguide—the snippet will be located at the bottom of the right panel.
+Similar to selecting an individual layer in a design, Zeplin generates a stylesheet snippet when you select a component in the styleguide — the snippet will be located at the bottom of the right panel.
 If necessary, you can click and drag the divider to enlarge the snippet area.

 Compared to a snippet from an individual layer, component snippets contain styles for all the layers and layer groups within the component.